 Doubling up: Knee replacement surgeries and the pros and cons of a double knee surgery

 If you have ever had an issue with your knee, you know how it can impact your daily life and limit your mobility.
 It can even be debilitating.
 If the problem is severe enough, a knee replacement is needed.
 But what do you do if your condition requires a “double” knee replacement?
-Dr. Daniel Wagner is a board certified orthopedic surgeon at Texas Hip & Knee, a part of Texas Health Physicians Group.
+Dr. Daniel Wagner, D.O., is a board certified orthopedic surgeon at Texas Hip & Knee, a part of Texas Health Physicians Group.
 He’s on the medical staff at Texas Health Southwest Fort Worth.
 In addition, he is on the medical staff at Texas Health Hospital Clearfork, which is a destination orthopedic hospital location that is part of Texas Health Southwest Fort Worth.

 Recently we sat down with Dr. Wagner to get some advice on how to know when it’s time for surgery.
 It can be tough to know, but a clear indicator is when you can’t spend time doing the things you love.